Australia's native plants and animals have adapted to life on an isolated continent over millions of years.

 Zoos Victoria and RSPCA Victoria’s ‘Safe Cat, Safe Wildlife’ campaign provides cat owners with advice and support.
 Visit www.safecat.org.au for more information.

-Other tips for responsible pet ownership can be found on the Department of the Environment and Energy webpage: Protecting our Wildlife: Responsible pet ownership.
+Other tips for responsible pet ownership can be found on the Department of Climate Change, Energy, the Environment and Water webpage: Protecting our Wildlife: Responsible pet ownership.

 Report new sightings of exotic species